How do you install a one-off package in NixOS?

 Understanding the NixOS Package Management Paradigm

 Before diving into the solutions, it’s essential to grasp the fundamental principles behind NixOS’s package management.
 NixOS uses a purely functional approach, meaning that every package is built from its source code with all dependencies declared explicitly.
 This results in reproducible builds and eliminates dependency conflicts.
-The Nix package manager stores packages in the Nix store (/nix/store
+The Nix package manager stores packages in the Nix store (/nix/store), identified by content-addressed hashes.
+This unique storage mechanism allows multiple versions of the same package to coexist peacefully on the system.

 The Role of Channels